mainkoon81/ooo-Minkun-Model-Collection-II/README.md

 <img src="https://user-images.githubusercontent.com/31917400/52902425-6c52be80-3208-11e9-8f57-130d90e55ef1.jpg" />

  - Context-Specific Independent tree
+   - The independent statement b/w two variable(X,Y) only holds for particular values of the **conditioning variable C**.
+So the dependence only happening in a certain context.
  - Non-Context-Specific Independent tree (Multiplexer Model)
    - Multiplexer activates the `V-structure`.
 This will dramatically reduce the size of parameters.
 <img src="https://user-images.githubusercontent.com/31917400/52902687-1c75f680-320c-11e9-9b0d-ca8af4f6ca8f.jpg" />